digitalIceCream/MacroDiary/README.md

 # Intention:

-The purpose of this .py script is to start working on a program which will develop towards a project to learn programming.
+The purpose of this .py script is to start working on a program to learn programming in python3.
-To this end the idea is to start crafting an MVP that can be done in one to two days.
+To this end the idea is to start crafting an MVP that can be done in one to two days (LOL).
-At its final stage, I want this project to be implemented in python3, Java and C, with the use of SQL.
+At its final stage, I want this project to be implemented in python3, Java and C (oh boi), with the use of SQL.

 ## Final Vision:
 A gui program that let's the user store food (products, natural processed foods, fruits, vegetables, meats etc.) in an SQL db.